MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-overview.md

 ## Conclusion

-Optimizing Office 365 network performance really comes down to removing unneccessary impediments.
+Optimizing Office 365 network performance really comes down to removing unnecessary impediments.
 By treating Office 365 connections as trusted traffic, you can prevent latency from being introduced by packet inspection and competition for proxy bandwidth.
 Allowing local connections between client machines and Office 365 endpoints enables traffic to be dynamically routed through the Microsoft Global Network.

 ## Related Topics